repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 Step 3: Load Root Keys
 ......................

-It is essential to define the Key Owners.
+It is essential to define the key owners.
 There is a suggestion in the CLI.

-The owners will need to be present to share the key and use their password to load the keys.
+The owners will need to be present to share their keys and use their passwords to load the keys.

 .. code::